zkemail/email-wallet/docs/src/zk_email_wallet.md

-# ZK-Email Wallet
+# ZK-Email Wallet Documentation

-ZK-Email Wallet is a non-custodial crypto wallet, which is managed through email.
+The ZK-Email Wallet is a unique type of non-custodial cryptocurrency wallet that is managed via email.
+This document provides an overview of its features and future development plans.

-The wallet supports:
+## Features

+The ZK-Email Wallet currently supports the following features:

-* ETH transfers (from plain ETH addresses to email wallets and the other way, and also between email wallets);
+- **ETH Transfers**: Users can transfer ETH from standard ETH addresses to email wallets, from email wallets to standard ETH addresses, and between email wallets.
-* ERC20 transfers;
-* Uniswap

----

-The first version of the wallet doesn't support privacy; however in future, core parts will be reimplemented/redesigned (user flow will be the same) to achieve it.
+- **ERC20 Transfers**: The wallet also supports transfers of ERC20 tokens.
+- **Uniswap Integration**: Uniswap is integrated into the wallet for seamless token swaps.

+## Future Development

+The initial version of the ZK-Email Wallet does not support privacy features.
+However, we intend to build a full UTXO model by the end of 2023.
+The core components of the wallet will be redesigned and reimplemented to support these features, but the user flow will remain the same.